 |The birth of Jesus Christ has changed everything.

 This is the most important fact of history and its most transforming event.
 It is our only real grounds for believing we have a future with God.
 We live in a broken world, a world oppressed by sin and tyrants, of the spirit and the flesh.
 Yet in this event, in the birth of a child in Bethlehem, 2000 years ago, we have reason to hope.

-This was a moment that was anticipated by prophecy, by great signs in the heavens, a star that led the wise men to him, some time after the event.
-Jesus was anticipated by Isaiah (7:14) when he spoke of 'a virgin with child', as Emmanuel, who would be 'God with us'.
-Prophecies that were later reread centuries later by anti-Christian Jewish rabbis who changed the meaning of 'almah' to young woman rather than virgin in order to reduce the damage, from this passage, to their credibility, even though its definition was already clearly established in the translation of the Septuagint' some 200 years before Christ was born.
+This was a moment that was anticipated by prophecy, by great signs in the heavens, a star that led the wise men to him, sometime after the event.
+Jesus was anticipated by Isaiah (7:14) when he spoke of a virgin with child', as Emmanuel, who would be 'God with us'.
+Prophecies that were later reread centuries later by anti-Christian Jewish rabbis who changed the meaning of 'almah' to a young woman rather than a virgin to reduce the damage, from this passage to their credibility, even though its definition was already clearly established in the translation of the Septuagint' some 200 years before Christ was born.
 He was to be a son of David, born in Bethlehem and a Jew from the tribe of Judah.
 While he was still in the womb, John the Baptist, in the womb of Elizabeth felt his presence and recognized him as the Messiah.
 The Messianic expectation and many prophecies were fulfilled in his birth.

 Christmas is positioned inside the season of advent, in the church calendar.
 In this season we remember the child and wait for the man.
 We celebrate the humility in which God revealed Himself to us and we wait in anticipation for Christ's glorious return.